tymonx/logic/README.md

 Logic
 =====

+SystemVerilog, SystemC and CMake utilities for creating, building and testing RTL projects for FPGAs and ASICs.

+Includes:

+  * SystemVerilog modules for creating high quality RTL projects
+  * CMake utilities for rapid building and testing RTL projects
-Modern C++11 framework for testing RTL modules using SystemC and UVM.
+  * Modern C++ framework for UVM with SystemC for creating high quality and performance efficient tests for RTL projects

 Requirements
 ------------

-These 3rd party tools and libraries must be installed to build and run tests:
+These 3rd party tools and libraries must be installed to build project and run tests:

   * [CMake](https://cmake.org/) - build, test and package project
   * [Intel FPGA Quartus](https://www.altera.com/downloads/download-center.html) - synthesis tool for Intel FPGAs